analisa-w/product-trace/DESIGN.md

 - **Lyali:**
   Led networking logic, implemented the UDP socket server and message routing logic between nodes, including block broadcasting and acknowledgment handling.

-Despite these roles, all team members collaborated across areas to integrate the system and debug the end-to-end flow.
+All team members collaborated across areas to integrate the system and debug the end-to-end flow!

 ---